Tuesday 30 August 2016

 5. Camp in your Back Garden -

-I think all kids love camping outside, or at least the idea of it, so pitch your tent in the back garden and grab a good book and some snacks and have an outdoors sleepover.
+I think all kids love camping outside, or at least the idea of it, so pitch your tent in the back garden and grab a good book and some snacks and have an outdoor sleepover.
 If your child can't face the great outdoors then have an indoor camp.
 My girls adore taking over the lounge and making it into a huge camp that I let them sleep the night in.
+For a different camping adventure, send them to a summer track and field camp.
+These camps offer structured programs where children can learn and develop skills in various track and field events, such as running, jumping, and throwing.
+It's a fantastic way for kids to stay active, make new friends, and build confidence in a supportive environment.
+Plus, the excitement of participating in track and field activities can be a refreshing change from more traditional summer pastimes.

 6. Travel further afield for a couple of days -